semagrow/kobe/docs/getting_started/install.md

 created.
 This will set the operator running in your Kubernetes cluster and needs to be done only once.

-## Installation of Networking subsystem
+## Installation of the Networking subsystem

 KOBE uses istio to support network delays between the different deployments.
 To install istio you can run the following: